-Muscle pain also can be a sign of conditions affecting your whole body, like some infections (including the flu) and disorders that affect connective tissues throughout the body (such as lupus).
+Muscle pain also can be a sign of conditions affecting your whole body.
+For example, some infections (including the flu) and disorders that affect connective tissues throughout the body (such as lupus) can cause muscle pain.

-One common cause of muscle aches and pain is fibromyalgia, a condition that includes tenderness in your muscles and surrounding soft tissue, sleep difficulties, fatigue, and headaches.
+One common cause of muscle aches and pain is fibromyalgia, a condition that causes tenderness in your muscles and surrounding soft tissue, sleep difficulties, fatigue, and headaches.

-For muscle pain from overuse or injury, rest that body part and take acetaminophen or ibuprofen.
-Apply ice for the first 24 - 72 hours of an injury to reduce pain and inflammation.
+For muscle pain from overuse or injury, rest the affected body part and take acetaminophen or ibuprofen.
+Apply ice for the first 24 to 72 hours after injury to reduce pain and inflammation.
 After that, heat often feels more soothing.

 Muscle aches from overuse and fibromyalgia often respond well to massage.
 Gentle stretching exercises after a long rest period are also helpful.